joelouthan/theologic.us/content/posts/study-romans/study-romans10-14-21.md

 ### God proclaims: Christ is the sermon of God alone

+Preaching is the primary.
+But if you are out here giving your hot takes, ten ways to counter culture, or 15 ways to live your best life, congratulations you are **not** preaching.

+Your preaching must be about Christ.
+Even when you preach from the Old Testament--for it is about Christ.
+You preaching must be a about the Son of God who is God who has completely, perfectly saved us from our sins.
+If you are a preacher, you must be preach the word of God:

+>2 Timothy 4:1–5 (CSB) I solemnly charge you before God and Christ Jesus, who is going to judge the living and the dead, and because of his appearing and his kingdom: **Preach the word**; be ready in season and out of season; correct, rebuke, and encourage with great patience and teaching.
+For the time will come when people will not tolerate sound doctrine, but according to their own desires, will multiply teachers for themselves because they have an itch to hear what they want to hear.
+They will turn away from hearing the truth and will turn aside to myths.
+But as for you, exercise self-control in everything, endure hardship, do the work of an evangelist, fulfill your ministry.

+But look at this verse in Romans 10 quoting Isaiah:

+>How beautiful are the feet of those who bring good news.

+We are not simply commanded to preach the word.
+We are blessed.
+Moses simply saw the backside of God's glory.
+We get to see the glory of God and seeing him switch people's hearts out and filling them with his Spirit and watching them observe his statutes and obey his commands. [^ezekiel36]

+[^ezekiel36]: Ezekiel 36:24-28

+I love how people are quick to say, "God can do anything with what we do and don't do."
+This is true.

+But here's a thought: how about just doing what he commands and commission us to do.

+>Mark 16:14-15 (CSB) Later he appeared to the Eleven themselves as they were reclining at the table.
+He rebuked their unbelief and hardness of heart, because they did not believe those who saw him after he had risen.
+Then he said to them, “Go into all the world and preach the gospel to all creation.

 ---

 ><sup>16</sup> But not all obeyed the gospel.
 For Isaiah says, Lord, who has believed our message?

 ### God proclaims: Christ is the message of God alone

+I don't care what your theology is.
+Your theology does not include trying to control and manipulate others into believing the gospel of God.

+Don't you know that believing the gospel and having faith in the one that saves is completely, perfectly supernaturally.
+It is not in your flesh to believe.
+It is not natural for you to put your trust in God.
+For:

+>John 1:12–13 (CSB) But to all who did receive him, he gave them the right to be children of God, to those who believe in his name, who were born, **not of natural descent, or of the will of the flesh, or of the will of man, but of God**.

 <div style="page-break-after: always;"></div>